1600 - Willam Gilbert concluded that the Earth itself is a giant

 1996 - DVD players started selling in Japan, and began in 1997 selling in the U.S.

-(works will with the internet) MP3 dramatically reduces file size with
+(works well with the internet) MP3 dramatically reduces file size

 only a